UmichSIM/SIM_MDP_GUI/new_frontend/README.txt

 pyuic6 input.ui -o ../generated_ui/output.py

 #Files
-- generated_ui: All of the screens we converted to python fiels from pyuic6 command
+- generated_ui: All of the screens we converted to python files from pyuic6 command
 - pyqt_ui: All of the ui screens exported from pyqt creator
 - Config.py: Where we store all of our information (dictionarie) to send to backend
 - ConnectedScreens.py: Where the screens are connected and config dictionaries being updated